OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/csharp/README.md

 ![Welcome Card](MeetingNotification/Images/WelcomeCard.png)

-- After that when the metting gets started or user joins the meeting notifications will be sent in chat:
+- After that when the metting gets started or user joins the meeting, notifications will be sent in chat:

 ![Meeting Started](MeetingNotification/Images/MeetingStartedCard.png)

-- Notifications will also be triggered when someone leaves that meeting or when meeting gets end
+- Notifications will also be triggered when someone leaves that meeting or when meeting gets end:

 ![Meeting Ended](MeetingNotification/Images/MeetingEndedCard.png)